Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Is a blonde roast less acidic than a dark roast?

-When coffee beans are roasted, their size and density change, affecting the roast’s flavor.
+When coffee beans are roasted, their size and density change, which affects the flavor of the roast.
 The darker the roast, the stronger the flavor.

 The more coffee beans are roasted, the more they lose their acidity.
 This is why the blonde roast is more acidic than a dark roast.